Classic Italian Creamy Pasta and Bacon Carbonara recipe is creamy, cheesy, and tastes like it’s straight out of a restaurant!

 I could not have been more happy with the results of my own adaptation to this wonderful dish!
 Some of the ingredients I included may not be considered “traditional” for a carbonara sauce, but they really do work well because they enhance the dish by subtly complementing, rather than taking away from the main ingredients.

 The beauty of the carbonara sauce is it’s simplicity, and you don’t need a cooking class in Italy to handle the basics.
 The recipe calls for very few ingredients: eggs, bacon, cheese and any kind of pasta – such as spaghetti, linguini or bucatini.
 I used Farfalle because it’s one of my favorite pastas!
 I also added peas, not only to sneak in a veggie, but for color.
 I had seen this idea before at a restaurant and loved it.

-Beat the eggs, cream, Parmesan, parsley, salt and the red pepper together in a bowl.
-(I just used a fork)
+- Beat the eggs, cream, Parmesan, parsley, salt and the red pepper together in a bowl.

-Fry the bacon until crisp, then crumble and set aside.
+- Fry the bacon in a skillet until crisp; crumble and set aside.